 Work and mental illness

 - You could try different types of work.
-For example voluntary, supported, part-time or full-time work.
+Like voluntary, supported, part-time or full-time work.

 - Various organisations offer help and support with finding work.